-To create the centre of the arrangement, place three open peonies around a stock stem and fill the space between the ponies with Sweet William.
+- Create the center of the bouquet.
+To create the center of the arrangement, place three open peonies around a stock stem and fill the space between the ponies with Sweet William.
 Add the stems at an angle, forming a spiral around the stock stem.

-Add another row of Sweet William, the remaining four stocks and peony buds around the centre.
+- Add another row of flowers.
+Add another row of Sweet William, the remaining four stocks and peony buds around the center.
 Aim to arrange the flowers in a round, domed shape and rotate the bouquet while placing the flowers.
 At this point, you can easily rearrange flowers.
 I also recommend pulling the stocks into the arrangement if they are sticking out too long.

+- Finish the peony bouquet.
 Shorten the stems to the same length.
-Then insert the wired keys throughout the arrangement.
 Using green raffia or ribbon, tie the bouquet tightly together in the middle.